clearlinux/telemetrics-client/docs/man/telemctl.1.rst

    Starts, stops or restarts all running telemetry services.

  * ``opt-in``:
-   Opts in to telemetry, and starts telemetry services.
-The opt-out file ``/etc/telemetrics/opt-out`` is removed.
+   Opts in to telemetry and the opt-in file ``/etc/telemetrics/opt-in`` is created.
+Note: this is a one time required operation before telemetry can be used the first time.

  * ``opt-out``:
    Opts out of telemetry, and stops telemetry services.
-The opt-out file ``/etc/telemetrics/opt-out`` is created.
+The opt-in file ``/etc/telemetrics/opt-in`` is deleted.

  * ``is-active``:
    Checks if telemetry client daemons are active (telemprobd and telempostd).